If the following information does not resolve your question, please get in touch with us.

 If you have eight years’ qualifying service (continuous or in total) as a full-time worker, you’re entitled to 13 weeks’ leave.

 If your service (or part of it) was as a part-time or casual worker, you’re still entitled to leave after eight years’ qualifying service.
-However, the amount of leave you’ll receive is based on the leave credits you’ve accrued over your eight years of qualifying service.
+However, the amount of leave you’ll receive is based on the leave hours you’ve accrued over your eight years of qualifying service.

 All interactions about your leave application are conducted through your employer.